nickwallen/botnet-dga-classifier/README.md

 Aspell provides an R interface to an English language dictionary.
 Follow these steps to install Aspell.

 1. Install the native Aspell library for your host environment.

-For Mac, use [Homebrew](http://brew.sh) by executng `brew install aspell` in a terminal.
-For Windows, download and execute the full [installer](http://aspell.net/win32/).
+  * For Mac, use [Homebrew](http://brew.sh) by executng `brew install aspell` in a terminal.

+  * For Windows, download and execute the full [installer](http://aspell.net/win32/).

+  * For a Linux distribution like Ubuntu with 'apt-get' execute `sudo apt-get install aspell aspell-en libaspell-dev'.

 2. Ensure that you have the R developer tools installed.
 The next step will require building a package from source which cannot be done without these.
 (TODO: Find good, informative links on how to do this.)